JohannesMeyersGit/PhotoMosaic_Google_Fotos/README.md

 - Get client secret json and Oauth token from google cloud

-## Usage of the mosaic photos cli interface
+## Usage of the mosaic photos CLI interface

 1. Prepare tile folder by downloading the photos which should be the tiles of your photo mosaic to a folder e.g. tile_images using the access_google_fotos script or manually
 2. Prepare images folder by adding the photos which should be transfered into a mosaic style into a second folder e.g. original_images